William Hawkins Polk: Mexican–American War

 In August 1847, Polk joined the Third Regiment of United States Dragoons with the rank of major.
 This unit, commanded by Colonel Edward G.W.
 Butler, was one of several temporary regiments created to augment the regular army's war efforts.
 Polk was one of two majors in the regiment, the other being Lewis Cass, Jr., the son of Senator Lewis Cass.

 Polk and the Third Dragoons took part in General Joseph Lane's pursuit of General Santa Anna in January 1848, and Lane's campaign against the guerrilla forces of Padre Jarauta in late February 1848.
 Polk and a portion of Lane's forces engaged and defeated the Jarauta guerrillas at Zacualtipan on February 25, 1848.

 In late May 1848, two companies under Polk's command escorted an American delegation to Querétaro, where the two countries exchanged official ratifications of the Treaty of Guadalupe Hidalgo, bringing the war to an end.

 Congress and other political activities

+Polk, painted between 1855-1862 by William Garl Browne Jr.

 In 1850, Polk was a delegate to the Nashville Convention, a gathering of Southern representatives to plot strategy regarding the expansion of slavery in territories acquired during the Mexican–American War.
 In an attempt to counter the secessionist efforts of Fire-Eaters at the convention, Polk, a leader of the moderate Democrats, submitted resolutions that would allow the Southern states to accept the Compromise of 1850.
 He would campaign in favor of the Compromise of 1850 in subsequent years, seeing it as the only means of preserving the Union.

 In 1851, Polk challenged the Democratic incumbent, James H. Thomas, for the party's nomination for the 6th district's seat in the U.S. House of Representatives.
 Failing in this, he ran against Thomas in the general election as an Independent Democrat, winning by a small margin.
 While in Congress, he opposed any attempts to tamper with or modify the Fugitive Slave Act, and opposed the promotion of General Winfield Scott, recalling Scott's earlier attacks against Andrew Jackson.
 After the Whig-dominated state legislature gerrymandered his district, Polk declined to seek reelection in 1853.

 Polk returned to his law practice after leaving Congress, but remained politically active.
 During the presidential election of 1856, Polk was nominated as an at-large elector for his old State Department boss, James Buchanan, who was the Democratic nominee for president.
 His chief opponent in the canvass was future congressman Horace Maynard, who was an elector for Millard Fillmore.
 In 1857, Polk was elected to Maury County's seat in the Tennessee House of Representatives, defeating an independent candidate, William S. Bassford, 1,669 votes to 676.

 Polk again sought the 6th district's seat in the U.S. House of Representatives in 1859, and spent several weeks battling his old foe, James H. Thomas, for the Democratic Party nomination.
 Fearing their squabble would cost the party the seat in the general election, Polk withdrew from the race in August.